Courela23/vpn-config/README.md

  - Image: select "Windows 10 pro, version 21H2 - Gen2 (free services eligible)"
  - Size: (choose an option of your choice for the best performance)
  - Administrator Account: (create a username and password)
+ - Establish a Windows 10 virtual machine on Azure.
+Initiate a remote desktop connection to access the virtual machine.
+Retrieve the IP address and location of the VM using whatismyipaddress.com.
+Download the free edition of ProtonVPN, and create an account if necessary.
+Connect to a ProtonVPN server located in a different country.
+Recheck the VM's IP address and location using whatismyipaddress.com.
+Visit a webpage to detect any modifications in URL or language.
+Conclude by removing Resource Groups from Azure.

 <p>
 Check the licensing agreement box then click "Review + Create".
 Once the process is finished validating all the resources, click "Create" to initialize the virtual machine.